MAXakaWIZARD/PhingTasks/README.md

 If you notice compliance oversights, please send a patch via pull request.

 ## Installation
-To install the Super Closure library in your project using Composer, first add the following to your `composer.json` config file.
+To install the PhingTasks library in your project using Composer, first add the following to your `composer.json` config file.
 ```javascript
 {